pip-webui/pip-webui-test/doc/DevelopersGuide.md

 ## <a name="test"></a> Testing

-Execute unit tests
+Execute unit tests:
 ```bash
 gulp test
 ```

-Check for errors in coding style
+Check for errors in coding style:
 ```bash
 gulp eslint
 ```

-Launch samples locally
+Launch samples locally:
 ```bash
 gulp launch
 ```

 ## <a name="publish"></a> Publishing

-Uploading samples and API documentation to S3 static websites
+Uploading samples and API documentation to S3 static websites:
 ```
 gulp publish
 ```

 ## <a name="releasing"></a> Releasing

 1\.
-Check and update **CHANGELOG.md** file
+Check and update **CHANGELOG.md** file.

 2\.
 Change version number in package.json.
-Remember to use semantic version and push changes to git repository!
+Remember: use semantic version and push changes to git repository.

 3\.
-Set tag corresponding to the module version
+Set tag corresponding to the module version.

 ```bash
 git tag vx.y.z
 git push origin master --tags
 ```

 4\.
-Publish release to the global NPM repository
+Publish release to the global NPM repository.

-Remember: to publish to NPM you must have proper permissions from the team
+Remember: to publish to NPM you must have proper permissions from the team.
 ```bash
 npm login
 npm publish